gitferry/ENGR453/lab4/Lab4 Instruction.md

 In lab4, we will connect our Pi to the cloud!
 This one is going to be tough, so take a deep breath and get started.

-Basically, we will use a publiser-subscriber pattern to finish this lab.
+Basically, we will use a publisher-subscriber pattern to finish this lab.
 Specifically, we use our Pi as a publisher constantly publishing messages about some sort of topic (e.g. temperature).
-What's more, we register virtual device on AWS IoT and use it as a subscriber to the particular topic.
+What's more, we register a virtual device on AWS IoT and use it as a subscriber to the particular topic.

+A little tip is that you can finish part 1 before the lab time and part 2 during the lab time.
+Of course, you are more than welcome to use your own Pi and finish both the two parts before the lab time.

 ## Part 1 Create an AWS IoT Thing for Your Raspberry Pi